From mandarin trees to firecrackers, find out what all the Chinese New Year decorations really mean.

 Chinese red lanterns (燈籠) are typically used during the most prominent festivals, like the Spring Festival and Mid-Autumn Festival.
 Though these lanterns are not as popular during Chinese New Year, you’ll still be able to find them hung outside the doors of some shops and homes in the new year.
 Chinese lanterns are hung to symbolise happiness and are believed to drive out any bad luck.
 These are one of the most iconic Chinese New Year decorations that you’ll see across the city.

-When it comes to Chinese New Year decorations that everyone loves to see, red packets (利是) definitely take the cake – because of what they contain!
-Red packets are typically used as envelopes to hold money, given from the married to their younger relatives as a sign of good luck and prosperity.
-Apart from that, you can also find red packets as decorations hung on kumquat, orange, and mandarin trees as a way to represent extra wealth.
+During Lunar New Year, this is something that everyone loves to see.
+Red packets, or Lai See (利是), is a crowd-pleaser for what they contain!
+These intricately adorned packets are used to hold money and typically given by the married to their younger relatives as a sign of good luck and prosperity.
+In addition, you’ll also find red packets hung on kumquat and mandarin trees as decorations to symbolise extra wealth.

 8. Cherry blossoms, plum blossoms, and orchids

-The delicate cherry blossoms, plum blossoms, and orchids are the first to bloom after winter.
-Hence, they signify spring, renewal of life, and a new beginning – all of which are what Chinese New Year is about.
-Moreover, these flowers bear long branches which are seen to symbolise longevity.
-These are the reasons why the blossoms are part of the Chinese tradition and are prominent Chinese New Year decorations.
+Cherry blossoms, plum blossoms, and orchids are the first flowers to bloom after winter.
+That’s why they signify the coming of spring, renewal of life, and a new beginning – all of which are what Lunar New Year is about!
+What’s more, the long branches of these flowers symbolise longevity.
+No wonder why these plants are prominent Chinese New Year decorations.